 Customer Experience (CX) is generally described as the interaction of an organization and a customer.
-This interaction includes a customer’s awareness, attraction, cultivation, discovery, advocacy, purchase, and use of a service.
+This interaction includes a customer’s awareness, attraction, cultivation, discovery, customer advocacy, purchase, and use of a service.

 Building a CX team requires seeking out individuals with different skill sets and experiences to fully realize and assist customers whilst in the midst of product development.